pedall/g4m3r-wiki/setting-up.md

-# Setting G4M3R Up For Your Server
+# Setting G4M3R up For Your Server